-5.8.1.1 To provide for an appropriate range and mix of housing types, densities, sizes and tenure to meet the projected requirements and housing needs of current and future residents of Peel .
-5.8.1.2 To foster the availability of housing for all income groups, including those with special needs.
-5.8.1.3 To foster efficient and environmentally sensitive use of land and buildings in the provision of housing.
-5.8.1.4 To achieve annual minimum new housing unit targets for the Region by tenure, including affordable housing .
+- 5.8.1.1 To provide for an appropriate range and mix of housing types, densities, sizes and tenure to meet the projected requirements and housing needs of current and future residents of Peel. - 5.8.1.2 To foster the availability of housing for all income groups, including those with special needs. - 5.8.1.3 To foster efficient and environmentally sensitive use of land and buildings in the provision of housing. - 5.8.1.4 To achieve annual minimum new housing unit targets for the Region by tenure, including affordable housing.

-- 5.8.2.1 Maintain jointly, with the area municipalities, a supply of designated land for new residential development, redevelopment and residential intensification in Peel Region in accordance with projected requirements and available land resources. - a) maintain at all times the ability to accommodate residential growth for a minimum of ten years through residential intensification and redevelopment and lands which are designated and available for residential development;and
+- 5.8.2.1 Maintain jointly, with the area municipalities, a supply of designated land for new residential development, redevelopment and residential intensification in Peel Region in accordance with projected requirements and available land resources. - a) maintain at all times the ability to accommodate residential growth for a minimum of ten years through residential intensification and redevelopment and lands which are designated and available for residential development; and

-Region of Peel Official F Plan Office Consolidation October, 2014 b) maintain at all times where new development is to occur, land with servicing capacity sufficient to provide at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment and land in draft approved and registered plans.
-5.8.2.2 charact Encourage the area municipalities, while taking into account the characteristics of existing communities, to establish policies in their official plans which support : a) residential redevelopment in appropriate areas that have sufficient existing or planned infrastructure ; and b) cost-effective development standards for new residential development, redevelopment, and intensification.
-5.8.2.3 plan fo househ rage and support the efforts by the area municipalities to or a range of densities and forms of housing affordable to all holds, including low and moderate income households , ng all Peel residents to remain in their communities.
-5.8.2.4 Assist public agencies at the federal, provincial, regional and area municipal levels in identifying and maintaining an inventory of available public lands and buildings suitable for housing for low and moderate income households in Peel Region .
-5.8.2.5 et the initiatives of the area municipalities in the construction ention of rental housing.
-5.8.2.6 such as industr develop Region orate with the area municipalities and other stakeholders s the conservation authorities, the building and development ry, and landowners to encourage new residential pment , redevelopment and intensification in support of hal and area municipal official plan policies promoting ct forms of development and residential intensification .
-5.8.2.7 service prioriti op an implementation plan, in collaboration with human es stakeholders, for the Regional Housing Strategy by setting es and timeframes among various housing needs of residents entify and implement programs and actions to address these
+- b) maintain at all times where new development is to occur, land with servicing capacity sufficient to provide at least a three year supply of residential units available through lands suitably zoned to facilitate residential intensification and redevelopment and land in draft approved and registered plans. - 5.8.2.2 Encourage the area municipalities, while taking into account the characteristics of existing communities, to establish policies in their official plans which support: - a) residential redevelopment in appropriate areas that have sufficient existing or planned infrastructure; and - b) cost-effective development standards for new residential development, redevelopment, and intensification. - 5.8.2.3 Encourage and support the efforts by the area municipalities to plan for a range of densities and forms of housing affordable to all households, including low and moderate income households, enabling all Peel residents to remain in their communities. - 5.8.2.4 Assist public agencies at the federal, provincial, regional and area municipal levels in identifying and maintaining an inventory of available public lands and buildings suitable for housing for low and moderate income households in Peel Region. - 5.8.2.5 Support the initiatives of the area municipalities in the construction and retention of rental housing. - 5.8.2.6 Collaborate with the area municipalities and other stakeholders such as the conservation authorities, the building and development industry, and landowners to encourage new residential development, redevelopment and intensification in support of Regional and area municipal official plan policies promoting compact forms of development and residential intensification. - 5.8.2.7 Develop an implementation plan, in collaboration with human services stakeholders, for the Regional Housing Strategy by setting priorities and timeframes among various housing needs of residents and identify and implement programs and actions to address these needs.